What is the role of the Governing Board at SMFR?

 I am married with two children, I enjoy travelling, eating out and football.

 Mr Preston Brooker

-I have just joined the governing body in summer 2021 after being asked many times by Liz Glover!
+I joined the Governing Board in summer 2021 after being asked many times by Liz Glover!
 I have just become at church warden again at St. John’s Farnham Common.
 Having been a member of multiple school Governing Bodies, I am experienced school governor.
-I am Borough councilor for Langley Kedermister and a Britwell parish Councilor.
-I am vice chair of Britwell parish council.
+I am Borough Councilor for Langley Kedermister and a Britwell Parish Councilor.
+I am vice chair of Britwell Parish Council.
 I was mayor of Slough 2020 to 2021.
-I am retired transport manager
+I am retired transport manager.

 Revd.
 Chloe Willson-Thomas